Overview – Research Methods

 Inter-observer reliability can be assessed mathematically by looking for correlation between observers’ scores.
 Inter-observer reliability can be improved by setting clearly defined behavioural categories.

 Study results are valid if they accurately measure what they are supposed to.
 There are several ways researchers can assess a study’s validity:

-> - Concurrent validity: The study’s results are correlated with (i.e. similar to) the results of a similar study.
+- Concurrent validity: A test’s results are correlated with (i.e. similar to) the results of a similar test.

-> - Face validity: The study just looks like it measures what it’s supposed to at face value.
+- Face validity: The study just looks like it measures what it’s supposed to at face value.